jeremyricketts/newbieonruby/_posts/2012-09-15-why-ruby-on-rails.md

 <img class="imgRight img33 imgBorderDark" src="/img/content/bumper-bowling.jpeg" alt="Bumper Bowling">

 Does this mean that using Django **requires** that you be a proper hacker to use it?
 Of course not.
 I've just noted that the men and women I've met who are really into Django are a lot (a *lot*) smarter than me.
 And I've met some Rails developers who made me think "Well if they can do it, I'm sure I can figure it out."
-I'm not trying to work for NASA. **If Rails is perceived as bumper bowling non-programmers, that's fine by me.**
+I'm not trying to work for NASA. **If Rails is perceived as bumper bowling for non-programmers, that's fine by me.**

 ## Conclusion